Is this school accredited?

 What is the cost?
 Can I make payments?

 We strive to offer affordable, quality, private education.
 Tuition varies by Diploma Program and individual courses.
 Whitmore School is pleased to offer you the convenience of several payment options and online payments, to manage your tuition expenses.
 Our Tuition Payment Plan allows you to spread the tuition payments over a period of six months.
 There are no interest expenses, or additional fees for the Tuition Payment Plan option.
+Click here to read about our tuition and payment plans.

 Are there any other costs?